daffahilmyf/k8s-nixos-homelab/README.md

 - The new `deployments/cilium` overlay pulls the Cilium `v1.15.3` manifest and patches `cilium-config` to enforce strict kube-proxy replacement, BPF masquerading, VXLAN tunneling, and the auto-direct route optimisations introduced for hardening.
 - Every host now sets `custom.cilium.enable = true` (see `hosts/k3s-control-1.nix` and the two workers), which lets `modules/cluster-bootstrap.nix` append `--disable kube-proxy` to `services.k3s.extraFlags`; this keeps the upstream proxy from racing with Cilium.
 - Apply the overlay as part of `./deploy-all.sh` (it runs first) or manually with `kubectl apply -k deployments/cilium` once the control plane is healthy.

+## Traefik Gateway overlay

+- The `deployments/traefik` overlay now deploys Traefik v2 with `--providers.kubernetesgateway`, exposes ports 80/443 via MetalLB at `192.168.100.220`, and grants it RBAC to watch Gateway API resources.
+- Since the control plane disables the bundled Traefik (`modules/cluster-bootstrap.nix`), the overlay provides the single instance that accepts `Gateway`/`HTTPRoute` attachments, making the `deployments/gateway-api` overlay functional.